JavaFXpert/quantum-toy-piano-ibmq/README.md

 # Quantum Music Composer for IBM quantum computers

 The Quantum Music Composer application enables a user to compose music that is performed by a quantum computer.
 The musical *composition* consists of a series of quantum circuits.
-Each note in the *performance* of a composition is a quantum state, which when measured results in a [pitch][1] determined by quantum mechanical behavior.
+Each note in the *performance* of a composition is a quantum state, which when measured results in a [pitch](#references) determined by quantum mechanical behavior.
 This normally results in unique melodies and harmonies each time a given composition is performed by the quantum computer.
 Fig. 1 contains a music score captured from one such performance.

-This is [an example][id] reference-style link.

 ![third-species-performance-ibmq](docimages/third-species-performance-ibmq.png)